philspil66/UNIX-June-1972/README.md

-# UNIX-June-1972
+# UNIX June 1972

 Welcome to the 1st Edition UNIX repository.
 Here you will find the kernel source code and userland binaries which will allow you to run 1e UNIX on a PDP-11 simulator.

 Build Instructions
 ------------------